Babies Sleeping On The Side: What Happens If They Do And How To Stop It

 At around six months of age, your baby could roll over to his tummy or the side from the back position.
 Rolling over is a natural part of your baby’s development.
 If your newborn rolls to the side while sleeping or over to the tummy on his own, then you can let him sleep in that position (9).

-Generally, a baby will get on to the side or stomach sleeping position only when his muscles are strong enough to let him do so.
+Generally, a baby will be sleeping on the stomach or on the side only when their muscles are strong enough to let them do so.
 If he can roll over on his own then it is an indicator that the baby has stronger internal organs and is at a lower risk of choking himself during sleep.

 However, if your newborn rolls to the side to sleep, then you must put him in the back position again.